-How nurses or midwives can appeal against the outcome of a hearing
+How to appeal against the outcome of a hearing

-If a nurse or midwife wants to appeal against the outcome of their hearing, they have to do this within 28 days, starting from the day after the date on the letter informing the nurse or midwife of the outcome of the hearing.
+If you want to appeal against the outcome of a hearing, you have to do this within 28 days, starting from the day after the date on the letter informing you of the outcome of the hearing.

 - The High Court of Justice in England and Wales